jqueuniet/netbox-go/apiv4_2/docs/WritableRackTypeRequest.md

 ### NewWritableRackTypeRequest

-`func NewWritableRackTypeRequest(manufacturer BriefManufacturerRequest, model string, slug string, formFactor PatchedWritableRackTypeRequestFormFactor, ) *WritableRackTypeRequest`
+`func NewWritableRackTypeRequest(manufacturer BriefDeviceTypeRequestManufacturer, model string, slug string, formFactor PatchedWritableRackTypeRequestFormFactor, ) *WritableRackTypeRequest`

 NewWritableRackTypeRequest instantiates a new WritableRackTypeRequest object This constructor will assign default values to properties that have it defined,